MicroEJ/docs/SDK6UserGuide/veePortCreate.rst

 Local VEE Port project outside a multi-project
 ----------------------------------------------

-When the VEE Port project is in the same repository than the the component which needs it (an Application for example), the VEE Port project can be import thanks to the `Gradle Composite Build <https://docs.gradle.org/current/userguide/composite_builds.html>`_ feature.
+When the component which needs the VEE Port (an Application for example), is not is the same multi-project than the VEE Port, the VEE Port project can be imported thanks to the `Gradle Composite Build <https://docs.gradle.org/current/userguide/composite_builds.html>`_ feature.

 This allows to consider the VEE Port project as part of the Application project, so all changes done to the VEE Port are automatically considered when building or running the Application.